Boy who got new heart inspires tribe to boost organ donation

 Greyson Parisien’s time on earth was short.
 But the boy with dark-rimmed eyeglasses who was enchanted by the music in “Frozen,” the sound of ripping paper and his dad playing the guitar is having an outsized impact on his tribal community in the far reaches of North Dakota.

-His journey to correct an irregular heart led the Turtle Mountain Band of Chippewa Indians to add an organ donation box to tribal IDs, which it unveiled during a November ceremony.
+His journey to correct a heart defect led the Turtle Mountain Band of Chippewa Indians to add an organ donation box to tribal IDs, which it unveiled during a November ceremony.

 The rate of organ donations among Native Americans is much lower than other ethnic groups.
 For some tribes, cultural beliefs are a factor.
 In rural communities, time, distance and spotty internet access can hinder the process.